 Many conservation projects in Dusky Sound receive support from community groups, businesses and individuals through our partnerships.
 Partners are involved in a wide range of projects from species translocations, to bird monitoring, and pest control.

 All projects have considerable potential for media and public attention, and partners are encouraged to take an active 'hands on' role in the work.
-To talk about the opportunities available, contact:
+Contact us to talk about the opportunities available.

 Volunteer with us